NickMcConnell/FAangband/docs/faq.rst

 I'm playing in a terminal and the Escape key isn't working as it should
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is a feature of terminals to allow you to enter keypresses that can't be sent directly.
 Use the backtick ``\`` key instead - it's equivalent in every way to Escape.
-(This doesn't apply in Sangband, or NPPAngband.)

 Is there a way to disable that thing that pops up when you hit the enter key?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~